Free and budget-friendly Basingstoke and Deane fun

 The Aquadrome want people to access their brilliant facilities with less of the financial worry.
 Through their memberships they offer heavily discounted children and family swim sessions, discounted gym memberships, access to free WIFI and up to 50% off other activities and services.
 Check out their website to see if you are eligible for their concessionary membership.

-Dummer will play host to Valhalla, a fun and exciting three-day Viking Festival full of amazing entertainment and activities on 26 July.
+Dummer will play host to Valhalla, a fun and exciting three-day Viking Festival full of amazing entertainment and activities running from Friday 25 to Sunday 27 July 2025.
 Children can learn how the Vikings lived in the Living History Village, watch reenactment battles, see weapons demonstrations, workshops, witness a 26ft Viking boat burning and lots more.
 Whilst adults do pay, under 12s go free to this festival across the weekend.

-Wotton St Lawrence is hosting an exciting fete and dog show on 3 August, between 12noon and 4pm.
-It is free entry with lots of fun to be had such as stalls, delicious food and a dog show - a great day out without the cost.
+Wotton St Lawrence is hosting an exciting fete and dog show on Saturday 2 August, between 12noon and 4pm at Church Medow.
+It is free entry with lots of fun to be had such as stalls, delicious food, childrens games and a dog show - a great day out without the cost!

-For a jam-packed afternoon of fun head to Oakley Infant School for the Oakley Village Fayre at 1.30pm on 10 August.
-Visitors will experience lots to see and do, including morris dancing, a jazz band, bubbles man and demonstrations!
-It is £2 for over 18 entry and your numbered entrance programme will give you the chance to win a £100 cash!
+For a jam-packed afternoon of fun head to Oakley Infant School for the Oakley Village Fayre at 1.30pm on Saturday 9 August.
+Visitors will experience lots to see and do, including crafts, competitions and demonstrations!
+It is £2 for adult and under 18s go free.

 Green spaces and park events